 I've embraced TypeScript and am converting JS files to it as I go.
 TypeScript is one of those things that you really only benefit from once the vast majority of your code is in TS.
 The incremental types story is helpful for existing projects but you don't actually see many gains until you're done converting everything.
 I'm paying the cost now in terms of extra work to make the TS compiler happy, but I'm excited about what it will do for my projects.
 Especially where I'm now sharing so much code, it's going to be way nice to know in advance if a code change breaks one of the games.

 This new platform lays the groundwork for more features and the building of many more mastery games.
 I won't have to start from scratch with each new game.
-Creating these experiences to share what I know with you is my life's passion, and I'm eager to begin on the next one very soon.
+Creating these experiences to share what I know with you is my life's passion, and I'm eager to begin on the next one.

 Thanks for reading!